shibatch/tlfloat/CODE_OF_CONDUCT.md

 maintaining their projects much sooner than users expect, often abruptly.
 This problem is called the OSS developer "burnout" problem.
 To make the OSS ecosystem sustainable, the cost of maintenance must continue to be supplied from somewhere.
+Downloading software may seem like less of an incentive to pay a fee because you cannot see the face of the developer and the software is only information and not substance.
+However, there are real people involved in the development and maintenance of the software, and real resources are committed for this purpose.
 Needless to say, the burden of those costs should not be placed on the developers and maintainers.

 ### Lack of funds is not the cause of the problem

-The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
-If the software has no value anymore, it would not be called "burnout."
-In such a case, the project simply "fades away" without anyone noticing.
-In other words, the reason developers "burn out" is not because the funds are nowhere to be found, but because the funds do not reach them.
-In some cases, companies are making huge profits by using OSS.
-If we can get these funds to reach the developers, the problem can be solved.

 Let me explain in simpler language.
 Imagine that you are offered a free lunch somewhere.
 In such a case, a rather large number of people